P00L/cloud-phoenix-kata/README.md

 - to keep the release pipeline easier Fargate task definition will be created using CloudFormation and not managed in the release pipeline
 - source code will be on CodeCommit
+- container DB_CONNECTION_STRING environment variable will be stored as plain text, in future release it's recommended to use Secret Manager service to manage secret and retrieve directly from code

 ## Environment set-up